Also known as: Coccidioidomycosis antibody test

 How the Test is Performed

-The sample is sent to a laboratory when it is examined for preciptin bands that form when Coccidiodes antibodies are present.
+The sample is sent to a laboratory.
+There, it is examined for bands called precipitin that form when antibodies are present.

 How to Prepare for the Test